aeakett/firstdraftsandscrapsofpaper/hawk_and_moor_1_references.md

 [3-10] - [The Space Gamer, issue #21](https://archive.org/stream/space-gamer-21/Space_Gamer_21#page/n3/mode/2up).

 [3-11] - As pointed out by Rob Kuntz in the Dragonsfoot forums.
-Rob Kuntz Q& A, posted January 26th, 2010.
+Rob Kuntz Q&A, posted January 26th, 2010.

 [4-1] - n/a